elemental/Elemental/doc/source/basic/level3.rst

 can be any of :math:`A`, :math:`A^T`, and :math:`A^H` (and `diagonal` determines whether :math:`A` is treated as unit diagonal or not).

-.. cpp:function:: void basic::Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const Matrix<T>& A, Matrix<T>& B )
+.. cpp:function:: void Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const Matrix<T>& A, Matrix<T>& B )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void basic::Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const DistMatrix<T,MC,MR>& A, DistMatrix<T,MC,MR>& B )
+.. cpp:function:: void Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const DistMatrix<T,MC,MR>& A, DistMatrix<T,MC,MR>& B )

    The distributed implementation (templated over the datatype).